adl/hoaf/README.md

 - `inherently-weak` hints that the automaton does not mix accepting cycles and non-accepting cycles in the same SCC
 - `terminal` hints that the automaton is weak, that no non-accepting cycle can be reached from any accepting cycle, and that each SCC containing an accepting cycle is complete, i.e., the transition function is definied for each state of the SCC and each letter
 - `tight` hints that the automaton is [tight](http://dx.doi.org/10.1007/978-3-540-31980-1_32), i.e. for every word $w=a_0a_1\ldots$ accepted by the automaton there exists an accepting run over $w$ such that whenever two suffixes $w_i=a_ia_{i+1}\ldots$ and $w_j=a_ja_{j+1}\ldots$ of $w$ are identical, the run reaches identical states (or sets of the states in the case of alternating automaton) by reading the corresponding prefixes $a_0\ldots a_{i-1}$ and $a_0\ldots a_{j-1}$
+- `colored` hints that each transition (or each state, for state-based acceptance) of the automaton belongs to exactly one set; this is typically the case in parity automata

 Note that even if some property implies another one (for instance `explicit-labels` implies `trans-labels`) it is recommended to specify both.